HSLdevcom/jore4/wiki/glossary.md

 > NeTEx: "A POINT in a LINK SEQUENCE indicating its order in that particular LINK SEQUENCE."

-### Fixed Objects

-#### Stop Place
+#### Generic Service Calendar MODEL

+##### Operating Day

-* In Finnish: _Pysähdyspaikka (fyysinen)_
+* In Finnish: _Liikennöintipäivä_
-* In Jore 3: _Pysäkkialue_ or _Terminaali_
-* In NeTEx: 8.5.4
+* In NeTEx: Part 1 - 7.7.5.5.3
-* Examples: a rail way terminal, two bus stops on the opposite sides of the road

-A physical place, region or structure where vehicles may stop.

-> NeTEx: "A place comprising one or more locations where vehicles may stop and where passengers may board or leave vehicles or prepare their trip.
-A STOP PLACE will usually have one or more well-known names."

-#### Quay
+> NeTEx: "A day of public transport operation in a specific calendar.
+An OPERATING DAY may last more than 24 hours."

+##### Day Type

-* In Finnish: _Laituri_
+* In Finnish: _Päivätyyppi_
-* In Jore 3: _Pysäkki_
+* In NeTEx: Part 1 - 7.7.5.5.2

+This is a generic description of day types, like weekdays, weekends, holidays, etc. These attributes described by multiple PROPERTIES OF DAY TYPE

+> NeTEx: "A type of day characterised by one or more properties which affect public transport operation.
+For example: weekday in school holidays."

+##### Property of Day Type

-* In NeTEx: 8.5.4.5.6
+* In NeTEx: Part 1 - 7.7.5.6

-  > NeTEx: "A place such as platform, stance, or quayside where passengers have access to PT vehicles, Taxi, cars or other means of transportation.
-A QUAY may serve one or more VEHICLE STOPPING PLACEs and be associated with one or more STOP POINTS."
+These properties are technically enums, like "day of week", "week of month" or "day of year", etc.

+> NeTEx: "A property which a day may possess, such as school holiday, weekday, summer, winter etc. This may be used to generate a description of a day type in many different natural languages."

-### Networks
+### Network Topology Domain

+#### Network Infrastructure MODEL

-#### Infrastructure point
+##### Infrastructure point

 * In Finnish: _Verkon piste_
 * In Jore 3: _Verkon solmu_
-* In NeTEx: 8.4.1.4.1
+* In NeTEx: Part 1 - 8.4.1.4.1
 * Examples: road junction, railway junction
 * Attributes: `coordinates`